Sri Sathya Sai Aradhana Day

 If we forgive someone, that is Aradhana.

-If we control anger, that is Aradhana.
+If we restrain anger, that is Aradhana.

 If we serve quietly, that is Aradhana.